Glench/ExtPay/README.md

 The subscription management page looks something like this:

 <img src="docs/subscription_management_screenshot.png" alt="Screenshot of example subscription management page." width="400">

+Obviously you should allow your users to access this page in order to cancel their subscription!

 Note: please read the **[detailed docs on subscriptions here](/docs/how_subscriptions_work.md)**.